Stuttgart: Climate

+Climate atlas and ventilation corridors

+Stuttgart has become a widely cited case study in urban climatology for its use of ventilation corridors to mitigate the effects of heat and air pollution.
+Owing to its location in a basin surrounded by hills, the city is prone to stagnant air masses and elevated summer temperatures.
+To address these challenges, municipal planners developed a detailed Climate Atlas (Klimaanalyse) beginning in the late 20th century, which maps local wind patterns, cold-air drainage flows, and areas of heat accumulation.

+The atlas has informed zoning regulations that preserve open spaces and prohibit construction in designated corridors, allowing cooler night-time air from surrounding forests and vineyards to flow into the urban core.
+These corridors also function as green belts, providing ecological and recreational benefits in addition to climate regulation.
+Studies in urban climatology have highlighted Stuttgart’s approach as an early example of integrating microclimatic analysis into statutory planning, influencing similar initiatives in other European and Asian cities.

 Landmarks and culture

 Inner city

 At the center of Stuttgart lies its main square, Schlossplatz.
 As well as being the largest square in Stuttgart, it stands at the crossover point between the city's shopping area, Schlossgarten park which runs down to the river Neckar, Stuttgart's two central castles and major museums and residential areas to the south west.
 Königstraße, Stuttgart's most important shopping street which runs along the northwestern edge of Schlossplatz, claims to be the longest pedestrianized street in Germany.

 Although the city center was heavily damaged during World War II, many historic buildings have been reconstructed and the city boasts some fine pieces of modern post-war architecture.
 Buildings and squares of note in the inner city include: